sas1205/Google-Capstone/README.md

 ## Company Background

+In 2016, Cyclistic launched a successful bike-share offering.
+Since then, the program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.

+One marketing approach was having flexible pricing plans: single-ride passes, full-day passes, and annual memberships.
+Customers who purchase single-ride or full-day passes are referred to as casual riders.
+Customers who purchase annual memberships are Cyclistic members.

+Cyclistic’s finance analysts have concluded that annual members are much more profitable than casual riders.
+Although the pricing flexibility helps Cyclistic attract more customers, Moreno believes that maximizing the number of annual members will be key to future growth.
+Rather than creating a marketing campaign that targets all-new customers, the overall goal is to convert casual riders into members.

 ## Business Tasks
 1. Maximize the annual memberships with the historical data.
 2. Identify how differently annual members and casual riders are using the bikes?